kolibrie-eric/node-red-contrib-ml-sklearn/readme.md

 call the fit method of the algorithm.
 Upon success, its output is a pickle file containing the trained model.
 The node can be provided a payload in the form of a dictionary or the name of a pickle file which is the output of the dataframe node.

+Configured parameters can be overridden by a corresponding message property, e.g.:

+<code>msg.n_estimators=200</code>

+will override the n_estimators property configured for the RandmoForestRegressor.

+## Classifier

+The classifier node wraps the following classifier algorithms within the scikit learn package:

+- DecisionTreeClassifier
+- KNeighborsClassifier
+- MLPClassifier
+- RandomForestClassifier
+- SVC

+Its behavior is similar to the [regressor](#regressor) node.

 # Dependencies

 These nodes depend on python 3, pandas and scikit-learn being pre-installed.
 The versions tested are: